hmoeneclaey/website/content/publication/2022_cubical_models_cofree/index.md

 ---
-title: "Parametricity and semi-cubical types"
+title: "Cubical models are cofreely parametric"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here